KTHse/tinywebtex/README.md

 Tinywebtex is as of this writing published at http://github.com/fjollberg/tinywebtex

-## Supported browsers
+## Browser compatibility

-Tiny WebTex is as of this writing tested on:
+Tiny WebTex is as of this writing known to work reasonably well on:

-Mac OS X: Safari 6, Chrome 23, Firefox 16 and Opera 12.
+Mac OS X Mountain Lion: Safari 6, Chrome 23, Firefox 16 and Opera 12.

 Windows 7: Chrome 23 and Firefox 16.
-Internet Explorer 9 with the
+Internet Explorer 9*

-exception of the possibility to select text and have it replaced with a WebTex image which is possible in the other browsers.
+Linux Fedora 17: Chrome 23 and Firefox 16.

+iOS 6: Safari 6 and Dolphin 6*

+*) Selecting text and then activating tinywebtex will not insert the text in the popup and replace it with the WebTex representation.

 ## Install